How does 203k work?

 The major advantage of an FHA loan is that it only requires a 3.5% down payment.
 When buying a house that needs repair or modernization, homebuyers usually have to follow a

 complicated and costly process.
 The interim acquisition and improvement loans often have relatively high-interest rates, short repayment terms, and a balloon payment.

 The 203k loan offers a solution

-It helps both borrowers and lenders insure a single, long term, fixed or adjustable rate loan that covers both acquisition and rehabilitation of a property.
+It helps both borrowers and lenders ensure a single, long-term, fixed or adjustable rate loan that covers both acquisition and rehabilitation of a property.